conradoqg/naivecoin/README.md

 ### Contribution and License Agreement

-If any issues are discovered within the project, you are free to correct and Fork/PR, or send an issue within our Repo.
+If any issues are discovered within the project, you are free to correct and Fork/PR, or send an issue within the Concord Repo.

 If you contribute code to this project, you are implicitly allowing your code to be distributed under the Apache 2.0 license.
 You are also implicitly verifying that